Bareilly district: Religion

 Hindus form 63.6% of population.
 Islam is a significant minority.
 Bareilly is the seat of one of the most important modern Islamic revival movements in India, the Barelvis.
-The Barelvi madrassas mobilized Islamic scholars across the country to issue a joint Fatwa against the Islamic State.
+The Barelvi madrassas mobilised Islamic scholars across the country to issue a joint Fatwa against the Islamic State.
 There is a Roman Catholic Diocese of Bareilly.

 Languages

-At the time of the 2011 Census of India, 90.67% of the population in the district spoke Hindi, 8.48% Urdu and 0.47% Punjabi as their first language.
+At the time of the 2011 Census of India, 90.76% of the population in the district spoke Hindi, 8.48% Urdu and 0.47% Punjabi as their first language.

 Administrative divisions

-List of Tehsils in Bareilly district.

-The Bareilly district has six Tehsils for administrative purposes listed.

-Aonla, Baheri, Bareilly (Sadar), Faridpur, Meerganj and Nawabganj.
+The Bareilly district has six tehsils namely, Aonla, Baheri, Bareilly (Sadar), Faridpur, Meerganj and Nawabganj.